Repaying student loans

 - work out whether your student loan may be written off.

 Student loans help to pay for the cost of your university tuition fees and living costs.
 The type of help, and how much you can get, depends on when you started your university course.
-The rules around when they need to be repaid and your options for when you can’t afford to pay are different depending on whether you took out your student loan before or after 1 September 1998.
+The rules around when they need to be repaid and your options if you can’t afford to pay are different depending on whether you took out your student loan before September 1998, or from September 1998 onwards.

 New-style student loans